charliemarshall1996/FindArtists/README.md

 6. The application will search Wikipedia and Wikidata for each artist in the input spreadsheet and export artist information to the output spreadsheet.

 ## Output Spreadsheet Fields - This is how they are currently ordered, but needs re-ordering.

-+ Input Name - the name of the artist searched for, from the initial input file
+-   Input Name - the name of the artist searched for, from the initial input file
-+ Name
+-   Name
-+ Given Name
+-   Given Name
-+ Occupation
+-   Occupation
-+ Genre
+-   Genre
-+ Gender
+-   Gender
-+ Date of Birth
+-   Date of Birth
-+ Year Active Start
+-   Year Active Start
-+ Year Active End
+-   Year Active End
-+ Native Language
+-   Native Language
-+ Location
+-   Location
-+ Album
+-   Album
-+ Song
+-   Song
-+ Influenced By
+-   Influenced By
-+ Spotify ID
+-   Spotify ID
-+ Origin
+-   Origin
-+ Collaborations
+-   Collaborations
-+ AllMusic ID
+-   AllMusic ID
-+ Discogs ID
+-   Discogs ID
-+ Place of Birth
+-   Place of Birth
-+ Residence
+-   Residence
-+ Education
+-   Education
-+ Field of Work
+-   Field of Work
-+ Employer
+-   Employer
-+ Website
+-   Website
-+ Twitter ID
+-   Twitter ID
-+ Instagram Username
+-   Instagram Username
-+ Facebook ID
+-   Facebook ID
-+ YouTube ID
+-   YouTube ID
-+ Members
+-   Members
-+ Label
+-   Label
-+ Instrument Played
+-   Instrument Played
-+ Associated Acts
+-   Associated Acts
-+ Awards Recieved
+-   Awards Recieved
-+ Notable Work
+-   Notable Work
-+ Musical Group Membership
+-   Musical Group Membership
-+ Role in Musical Group
+-   Role in Musical Group
-+ Income
+-   Income
-+ Net Worth
+-   Net Worth
-+ Income Range
+-   Income Range
-+ Salary
+-   Salary
-+ Tax Bracket
+-   Tax Bracket
-+ Net Income
+-   Net Income
-+ Earnings per Share
+-   Earnings per Share
-+ Total Assets
+-   Total Assets
-+ Revenue
+-   Revenue
-+ Total Equity
+-   Total Equity

 ## Features

-+ Imports from CSV
+-   Imports from CSV
-+ Exports to CSV
+-   Exports to CSV
-+ Custom export file location
+-   Custom export file location
-+ Custom export filename
+-   Custom export filename

 ## License

-This project is licensed under the GNU GPLv3 - see the LICENSE.md file for details.
+This project is licensed under MIT.
+Please see [LICENSE.md](LICENSE.md) for more details.